 Students who submit incomplete and/or corrupted files and are unable to produce a complete and uncorrupted backup copy, which has not been opened since the date of submission, will automatically receive a result of 0 for that assignment and no further appeals will be considered.

-Students who fail to submit by the due date and the due time will be penalised in accordance with the School of Engineering & ICT policy for late assessment.
+Students who fail to submit by the due date and the due time will be penalised in accordance with the University of Tasmania's Assessment and Results Procedure.

 Late Assessment Policy